cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/asset-description.md

 ## Attachments

 To share more about your assets, you can upload the documentation of your choice under **Attachment(s)**.
-Our app accepts files in the following categories and formats:
+Our app limits uploads to 100 MB.

+{{%expand "Accepted file categories and formats:" %}}
 - Archives (.gz, .rar, .tar, .zip)
 - Documents (.doc, .docx, .pdf, .txt)
 - Images (.gif, .jpg, .jpeg, .png)
 - Spreadsheets (.csv, .xls, .xlsx)
 - Videos (.mov, .mp4)

-Our app limits uploads to 100 MB.
+{{% /expand%}}

+{{< alert title="Tip" color="primary" >}}
+You can add a video walk-through of your asset as an attachment.
+This will give pentesters more context about the asset they need to test.<br>Screen recording instructions vary depending on your device and operating system.
+As an example, read [how to record the screen on your Mac](https://support.apple.com/en-gb/HT208721).
+{{< /alert >}}

 ![Asset Attachments Screen](/gsg/AssetAttachments.png "Uploads related to your asset")